+OUTLINE

+INTRODUCTION

+1. God Wants To Supply Abundant Riches

+2. The Obstacles Are Intimidating

+3. We Can Do It

+4. The Bad News

+5. False Tales

+6. Weeping With Self Pity

+7. Shocked With Shame

+8. Recognizing God’s Doings

+9. Swallow Up The Obstacles

+10. God’s Wrath Upon Unbelieving Believers

+11. Victory For Joshua And Caleb

+12. Victory For The Victorious

 INTRODUCTION

 We are very happy to see you here, to meet together with you and we just hope this will be a blessed lecture for you.
 When I look at you I can just see some of you kind of sitting there thinking, “Oh, there is so much to do and there are difficulties,” and you are just wagging your head.
 That’s why we want you here today so that you can find out that your head can shake in the “yes” direction also!
 Instead of shaking it in the “no” direction we want you to learn to shake it in the “yes” direction this today.
 Ha-ha-ha!
 We hope you will go home encouraged and with some new practical help.
 On occasion all of us need to get the sleep out of our eyes after facing the struggles of life.
 Believe me, it will get better and better.
 But we need to have this day together like an Easter Sunrise service.